 The transaction price is mostly fixed but some contracts may also contain elements of variable consideration which are usually bonuses or penalties.
 They are taken into account if and to the extent that the payment is probable or if penalties are improbable.
 The transaction price typically refers to the price of the individual performance obligation as the price is set on basis of the costs including a reasonable margin.
 Cross-subsidizations are not part of the business model of Kapsch TrafficCom.
-It is therefore for most contracts not necessary to allocate the transaction price to the performance obligation.
+It is therefore for most contracts not necessary to allocate the transaction price to the performance obligations.
+For service concession arrangements, the transaction price is estimated for each performance obligation.
 In such cases, allocation is made based on the expected-cost-plus-margin approach.
 For contracts with a significant financing component, the consideration is adjusted by the interest component.